ehrpg/qstar/docs/index.md

 Firearm
 :   A firearm is a portable gun (a barreled ranged weapon)

+## Reading the Rules

+### Example Section

+> Descriptive text that provides further information but can be omitted for the
+> sake of simplicity.

+The body of a section describes the topic, rules .

 # Mechanisms

 Anything that represents a character, creature, operational vessel, etc. is